Plan to manage costs for Azure OpenAI Service

 Screenshot of cost analysis dashboard scoped to an Azure OpenAI resource.

-To understand the breakdown of what makes up that cost, it can help to modify Group by to Meter and in this case switching the chart type to Line.
-You can now see that for this particular resource the source of the costs is from three different model series with Text-Davinci Tokens representing the bulk of the costs.
+To understand the breakdown of what makes up that cost, it can help to modify Group by to Meter and switching the chart type to Line.
+You can now see that for this particular resource, the source of the costs comes from three different model series with Text-Davinci Tokens that represent the bulk of the costs.

 Screenshot of cost analysis dashboard with group by set to meter.

-It's important to understand scope when evaluating costs associated with Azure OpenAI.
-If your resources are part of the same resource group you can scope Cost Analysis at that level to understand the effect on costs.
-If your resources are spread across multiple resource groups you can scope to the subscription level.
+It's important to understand scope when you evaluate costs associated with Azure OpenAI.
+If your resources are part of the same resource group, you can scope Cost Analysis at that level to understand the effect on costs.
+If your resources are spread across multiple resource groups, you can scope to the subscription level.

 Screenshot of cost analysis dashboard with scope set to subscription.

-If you try to add a filter by service, you'll find that you can't find Azure OpenAI in the list.
-This is because technically Azure OpenAI is part of Cognitive Services so the service level filter is Cognitive Services, but if you want to see all Azure OpenAI resources across a subscription without any other type of Cognitive Services resources you need to instead scope to Service tier: Azure OpenAI:
+If you try to add a filter by service, you find that you can't find Azure OpenAI in the list.
+This situation occurs because Azure OpenAI has commonality with a subset of Azure AI services where the service level filter is Cognitive Services.
+If you want to see all Azure OpenAI resources across a subscription without any other type of Azure AI services resources, instead scope to Service tier: Azure OpenAI:

 Screenshot of cost analysis dashboard with service tier highlighted.